- RECOMMENDED WEBSITES FOR COLLEGE EXPLORATION

 • Begin researching financial aid options

 • Encourage your student to take college prep classes

 • Encourage student to participate in extracurricular activities

 Develop leadership skills

-• Help child develop strong study skills
+• Help your student develop strong study skills

 student's and parent's FSA ID (if available)